For 106 years, Starr Commonwealth has led with courage to create positive experiences so that all children, families, and communities can flourish.

 Starr believes, as Uncle Floyd did, that when you treat a child with dignity and respect, it changes a child’s heart.
 And that, in the end, is what changes a child’s life.
 It’s a powerful story, and we hope you will be part of writing the many success stories that are waiting to be told.

-Together, we are driven to heal.
-Together, we are building a bright future for all.
+We are driven to heal.
+And together, we are building a bright future for all.